 As it gets closer to sunset, the preparations for Iftar begin.
 The meal depends on whatever we are feeling but it’s usually a rice dish of some sort and fried snacks.
 Any samosa fans out there?
 One thing that stays constant when we break our fasts, however, is the plate of dates that we share each night.
 The tradition comes from our Prophet Muhammad (pbuh) who advised us to break each fast with dates and water.

 Once Iftar is well and truly digested, we pray Taraweeh which was mentioned earlier.
 I prefer praying within the comfort of my own home, but anyone is welcome to congregate within the mosque to pray with the community.
 From there, many spend the hours before Suhoor catching up on sleep, reading Qur’an or just relaxing.
 My friends and I dedicate those late-night hours to socialise before eating whatever we can manage.
 No sleep for the wicked.

 Tips on how to get involved during Ramadan

 You do not have to be Muslim to take part during the month!
 Many individuals of all beliefs like to take part in Ramadan.
 Here is how you can participate:

 - Learn a bit more about Islam – so many different ways to do this!
-From the comfort of your own bed you can watch online talks or, if you are feeling a bit more brave, venture into your local mosque and have a chat with the Imam.
+From the comfort of your own bed, you can watch online talks or, if you are feeling a bit braver, venture into your local mosque and have a chat with the Imam.
 Everyone is always welcome; just make sure they are open within your local lockdown restrictions.

 - Change lifestyle habits that may hold you back – feeling like you need a slight refresh?
 Try something new.
 If praying is not your thing, try meditating for twenty minutes each day.
 Cut out things that might make you feel a bit down such as gossiping about others.
 This month is all about being the best version of you!